Signs of the Last Days: Arrogance

 Jesus encouraged us to endure suffering for the gospel, not pin our hopes on a “great escape” called the rapture.

-When people believe they will be pulled out of the coming troubles, it can demotivate us from actively preaching the gospel and working to expand the kingdom of God.
+When people believe they will be pulled out of coming troubles, it can demotivate us from actively preaching the gospel and working to expand the kingdom of God.
 Instead, we may end up “forting up” in our churches, waiting for the rapture.

 Removing believers when intense suffering is about to arrive does not conform to God’s shepherd heart.
 Jesus told us that the Good Shepherd will not flee when he sees the wolf coming.
 Watchman Nee lived and ministered in China before it fell to communism.
 He had the opportunity to escape but chose to remain with the people under his care.
-His church was among those who did not capitulate to the demands of the Communist Party.
+His church was among those which did not capitulate to the demands of the Communist Party.
 He endured great suffering as a result of his choice and languished for years in prison, but he was faithful to God and those under his care.

 Is it not more in line with Christ’s love that he would raise up his church to be his fearless witness during such a time?
 Is that not what actually happened during previous persecutions?
-The church grew exponentially during Roman tribulation and has expanded victoriously during the modern persecution in China.
+The church grew exponentially during Roman persecutions and has expanded victoriously during the modern version in China.
 Would we expect Christ to rejoice in a weak and fearful bride hiding in hopes of being rescued or in one who is gloriously confronting the enemies of the gospel?
 What if the period we hope to escape will end up being the most glorious and victorious era for the church?

 I have a growing suspicion that most of our end time theology will be seriously rearranged in the coming days as we approach the Second Coming of Christ.